BCE (NYSE:BCE) Releases FY 2022 Earnings Guidance

-Several research analysts have recently issued reports on the stock.
-Canaccord Genuity Group lowered their price target on shares of BCE from C$71.00 to C$70.00 and set a hold rating for the company in a report on Friday.
-Argus upped their target price on shares of BCE from $54.00 to $60.00 in a report on Wednesday, March 23rd.
-Desjardins increased their price objective on shares of BCE from C$68.00 to C$70.00 in a research note on Monday.
-Bank of America lowered shares of BCE from a buy rating to a neutral rating in a research note on Monday, March 14th.
-Finally, BMO Capital Markets raised their price objective on shares of BCE from C$69.00 to C$70.00 in a report on Friday, February 4th.
-Eight equities research analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-Based on data from MarketBeat, the company presently has an average rating of Hold and a consensus price target of $66.50.
+Several research firms have issued reports on BCE.
+Bank of America lowered BCE from a buy rating to a neutral rating in a research note on Monday, March 14th.
+National Bank Financial lifted their price target on shares of BCE from C$70.00 to C$71.00 in a report on Friday, February 4th.
+Argus boosted their price target on shares of BCE from $54.00 to $60.00 in a research report on Wednesday, March 23rd.
+BMO Capital Markets raised their price objective on shares of BCE from C$69.00 to C$70.00 in a report on Friday, February 4th.
+Finally, Canaccord Genuity Group dropped their price target on BCE from C$71.00 to C$70.00 and set a hold rating for the company in a report on Friday, May 6th.
+Eight equities research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of Hold and a consensus target price of $66.50.

-The firm also recently announced a quarterly dividend, which will be paid on Friday, July 15th.
-Stockholders of record on Wednesday, June 15th will be issued a $0.715 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Friday, July 15th.
+Investors of record on Wednesday, June 15th will be given a dividend of $0.715 per share.
 The ex-dividend date is Tuesday, June 14th.
-This represents a $2.86 dividend on an annualized basis and a dividend yield of 5.28%.
-BCE’s dividend payout ratio is 110.81%.
+This represents a $2.86 annualized dividend and a yield of 5.33%.
+BCE’s payout ratio is 110.81%.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-Autumn Glory Partners LLC acquired a new position in shares of BCE in the 4th quarter valued at about $270,000.
-JustInvest LLC increased its holdings in shares of BCE by 27.4% in the 4th quarter.
-JustInvest LLC now owns 8,663 shares of the utilities provider’s stock valued at $451,000 after purchasing an additional 1,862 shares during the period.
-Advisors Asset Management Inc. increased its holdings in shares of BCE by 19.0% in the 4th quarter.
-Advisors Asset Management Inc. now owns 23,569 shares of the utilities provider’s stock valued at $1,227,000 after purchasing an additional 3,758 shares during the period.
-BlackRock Inc. increased its holdings in shares of BCE by 9.7% in the 4th quarter.
-BlackRock Inc. now owns 504,128 shares of the utilities provider’s stock valued at $26,235,000 after purchasing an additional 44,456 shares during the period.
-Finally, Allianz Asset Management GmbH increased its holdings in BCE by 58.9% in the fourth quarter.
-Allianz Asset Management GmbH now owns 917,452 shares of the utilities provider’s stock worth $47,798,000 after buying an additional 340,081 shares during the last quarter.
-Institutional investors own 44.77% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the stock.
+Brown Brothers Harriman & Co. bought a new position in BCE during the 1st quarter worth approximately $88,000.
+Nelson Van Denburg & Campbell Wealth Management Group LLC grew its position in shares of BCE by 107.5% in the 1st quarter.
+Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 2,382 shares of the utilities provider’s stock worth $132,000 after buying an additional 1,234 shares during the last quarter.
+American Century Companies Inc. grew its position in shares of BCE by 10.0% in the 1st quarter.
+American Century Companies Inc. now owns 4,217 shares of the utilities provider’s stock worth $234,000 after buying an additional 382 shares during the last quarter.
+Autumn Glory Partners LLC bought a new stake in shares of BCE in the 4th quarter worth approximately $270,000.
+Finally, JustInvest LLC grew its position in shares of BCE by 27.4% in the 4th quarter.
+JustInvest LLC now owns 8,663 shares of the utilities provider’s stock worth $451,000 after buying an additional 1,862 shares during the last quarter.
+Institutional investors and hedge funds own 44.77% of the company’s stock.

 BCE Inc operates as a telecommunications and media company in Canada.
 The company offers wireless, wireline, Internet, and television (TV) services to residential, business, and wholesale customers.
 It operates through three segments: Bell Wireless, Bell Wireline, and Bell Media.
 The Bell Wireless segment provides wireless voice and data communication products and services, and consumer electronics products.